-- 5. The statutory requirements for the filing of returns of receipts and payments are laid down in the insolvency legislation and rules and regulations made thereunder, and reference should be made to the relevant provisions for full details of those requirements.
-The following is a summary of the types of return required: - Receipts and payments accounts on an itemised basis are required in statutory format in: Liquidations members and creditors voluntary - Statements of account in final returns (no statutory format) are required in: - Liquidations members and creditors voluntary - Statements of account (no statutory format, but as prescribed by the Official Receiver) are required in:
+- 6. The statutory requirements for the filing of returns of receipts and payments are laid down in the legislation and rules and regulations made thereunder, and reference should be made to the relevant provisions for full details of those requirements.
+The following is a summary of the types of return required: - Receipts and payments accounts on an itemised basis are required in statutory format in: - Liquidations members' and creditors' voluntary - Statements of account in final returns (no statutory format) are required in: - Liquidations members' and creditors' voluntary - Statements of account (no statutory format, but as prescribed by the OR) are required in: - Compulsory liquidations - Bankruptcies - Final statements of account in statutory format are required when the IP sends notice of intention to apply for release in: - Compulsory liquidations - Bankruptcies - Abstracts of receipts and payments are required in statutory format in:

-Compulsory liquidations